 Interested?
 Aussiedoodle is another Poodle mix breed

-Since Bichon Poos are hybrids, they are not recognized by the American Kennel Club (AKC).
-For the American Canine Hybrid Club (ACHC) to recognize a Poochon, he or she must be a first-generation cross breed between a purebred Toy or Miniature Poodle and a purebred Bichon Frise.
+Since Bichon Poos are hybrids, they did not recognize by the American Kennel Club (AKC).
+For the American Canine Hybrid Club (ACHC) to acknowledge a Poochon, he or she must be a first-generation cross breed between a purebred Toy or Miniature Poodle and a purebred Bichon Frise.

 This direct lineage is a requirement by the ACHC, which insists that all hybrid dogs must be products of two purebreds that are registered by the AKC.

 The Designer Dogs Kennel Club recognizes these dogs under the name Poochon, the International Designer Canine Registry recognizes them under the names Bichpoo or Poochon, and the Designer Breed Registry recognizes them under the Poochon name.

 Poochon will weigh between 6 and 12 pounds